-“Well, OMEGA was like a collection of Indy guys in North Carolina and myself I had lived in Pennsylvania but I was making a lot of trips to North Carolina.
-Joey Mercury was in Virginia and he had just started and he would meet me on the way and Matt Hardy has this this vision of let’s do something that no one else is doing and now you gotta remember that this was 1997 where there wasn’t a Ring of Honor and ECW was finding its legs and still a little more hard-core than anything so Matt had this grassroots idea of every match has to be like a barn burning stuff like that.
+Steve Corino: “Well, OMEGA was like a collection of Indy guys in North Carolina and myself.
+I had lived in Pennsylvania but I was making a lot of trips to North Carolina.
+Joey Mercury was in Virginia and he had just started and he would meet me on the way.
+Matt Hardy has this vision of let’s do something that no one else is doing.
+Now you gotta remember that this was 1997 where there wasn’t a Ring of Honor and ECW was finding its legs and still a little more hard-core than anything so Matt had this grassroots idea of every match has to be like barn-burning stuff like that.

-I really got to enforce them because I was against the new way of doing things and remember we were all job guys in little Cameron, North Carolina National guard army on TV so we were no one but were drawing 3, 4, 500 people where you needed an old guy on a show a Jimmy Valiant on the show in North Carolina or an Ivan Koloff and them were great guys but hey man this was like balls to the wall and lets just have a blast.
+I really got to enforce them because I was against the new way of doing things and remember we were all job guys in little Cameron, North Carolina National guard army on TV so we were no one but were drawing 3, 4, 500 people where you needed an old guy on a show a Jimmy Valiant on the show in North Carolina or an Ivan Koloff and them were great guys but hey man this was like balls to the wall and let’s just have a blast.
 We didn’t know we were all like 24, 23 years old and we had no idea what we were doing and we had no idea and here we are 18 years later still talking about it.”

 Then little things would come up and happen.
 Whereas Candido would mess up and Paul would look at me like, ‘Steve you can talk let’s do this thing with Tazz’ and then Candido would be back and then he would be fine and then I’d get pushed down a little bit and then Candido would mess up again and then all of a sudden I’m back.
 There was a time where no one remembers where I had Rhyno and Tajiri and Candido comes back and all of a sudden I had no one and Candido had Rhyno and Tajiri then 3 weeks later he’d mess up again.
 And then I’m back without explanation it was just like I was the go-to guy.

-After ECW dissolved, you traveled the independent circuit.
+After ECW dissolved, you (Steve Corino) traveled the independent circuit.
 How would you have described this time?
 What did you say you gained both as a professional and personally from this experience?
 Was the WWE ever an option?

 Discuss your time in TNA.
 The personalities and management.
 Would you have considered them as a legitimate option to mainstream fans to WWE, or were there others at that particular time?

-“Now when I was in TNA it was still in Nashville and very unorganized so you can’t compare the TNA of 2003-2004 to what’s now.
+“Now when I was in TNA it was still in Nashville and very unorganized.
+We can’t compare the TNA of 2003-2004 to what it is now.
 No, I wouldn’t have foreseen it.
-With wrestling like with life there is always the next big thing and you hear it and if it happens cool but if it doesn’t then it’s not.
-Ring of Honor could sit there and tell me that we’re replacing Raw on Monday and everything like that and I’m like until I see it.
+With wrestling like with life, there is always the next big thing.
+We hear it and if it happens cool but if it doesn’t then it’s not.
+Ring of Honor could sit there and tell me that we’re replacing Raw on Monday and everything like that.
+I’m like until I see it.
 I guess wrestling teaches you that but I guess life teaches you that.

 I use baseball as a theory.
 Why are we going to grab the manager that was 60 and 102 with a great potential team and we hire him to manage our team when we could get somebody that was better?
 I believe that hurt them.
 Jim Cornette said you only get that shot to make that first impression and then you’re done.
 I believe it’s so true.
 I think that’s what’s hurt them.
 Coca-Cola is always going to be the name brand but there is room for Pepsi and RC and any other soda.

-Explain the retirement tour and subsequent return to competition.
+Explain the Steve Corino retirement tour and subsequent return to competition.
 Was it something you had always intended on doing towards the end of your wrestling career?
 What was the general reaction of audiences and competitors at the time of it taking place?
 Why the return to active competition?